papivaan/Wenture/README.md

 ### Installing

-Aftewr executing the following commands on the command line you will have a working copy of the application on your local environment.
+After executing the following commands on the command line you will have a working copy of the application on your local environment.
 You will also have all the dependencies installed and Wenture App up and running on your emulator.

 ```
 $ git clone https://github.com/rennehir/Wenture.git